tiantian20007/DRLND-CollabCompet/Report.md

 ## PPO
 I got the idea from the paper: [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347) It's a modified versoin of policy gradient method.
+I think we can improve the actor part of the MADDPG algorithm.

 ![alt text](https://github.com/tiantian20007/DRLND-CollabCompet/blob/master/res/ppo.png "Result")